 The hike itself can be done along the coastline going uphill from Rackwick.
 The path is well-defined, so there’s less concern for scraggly bits and risks of tripping.
 The full trail is around a three-hour roundtrip, so it’s among the shorter hikes in Scotland.

 Undertake this hike on a clear day, and you will be rewarded with an unobstructed view all the way across to Cape Wrath on the mainland’s north coast.

+Some of the best hiking in Scotland can be found here.
 This circuit path winds around the lower end of Stac Pollaidh, one of Scotland’s smaller mountains (standing at only 613 meters high).
 If you prefer your hiking with a challenge, you have the option to turn off of the circuit and ascend to the top ridge of the mountain.
 However, this will not take you to the true (western) summit, which would require expert climbing status and involves a lot of scrambling.

 It’s about a three-hour hike to the top ridge, but the 360° views of neighboring mountains like Suilven and Cul Mor, as well as the rugged west coast, make it worth the climb.

 This hike in Scotland is best suited to late spring and summer hiking – unless you’re prepared to travel with an ice pick!